UPPMAX/HPC-python/docs/install_packages.rst

    To save space, you should load any other Python modules you will need that are system installed before installing your own packages!
 Remember to choose ones that are compatible with the Python version you picked!
    ``--system-site-packages`` includes the packages already installed in the loaded python module.

    At HPC2N, you often have to load SciPy-bundle.
-This is how you could create a venv (Example3) with a SciPy-bundle included which is compatible with Python/3.9.5:
+This is how you could create a venv (Example3) with a SciPy-bundle included which is compatible with Python/3.11.3:

    .. code-block:: console

-         $ module load GCC/10.3.0 OpenMPI/4.1.1 SciPy-bundle/2021.05
+         $ module load GCC/12.3.0 Python/3.11.3 SciPy-bundle/2023.07
          $ python -m venv --system-site-packages Example3

 **NOTE**: since it may take up a bit of space if you are installing many Python packages to your virtual environment, we **strongly** recommend you place it in your project storage!

-**NOTE**: if you need are for instance working with both Python 2 and 3, then you can of course create more than one virtual environment, just name them so you can easily remember which one has what.
+**NOTE**: if you need to for instance working with both Python 2 and 3, then you can of course create more than one virtual environment, just name them so you can easily remember which one has what.

 If you want your virtual environment in a certain place...